pieaerts/pieaerts/_masterclasses/virtual-mentorship-session.md

 ### What?

 A 1+ hour session between you and me.
-I will video-call you and we will chat about anything you like, business strategy, social media, gear, about how to find your own voice.
+I will video-call you and we will chat about anything you like.
+About finding your voice as an artist, creating stories from scratch to publication, building your name on social media, gear, post-production, publishing books, printing your work and much more.
 There’s room for as much open questions as you want, critique of your portfolio and advice about future steps in building your personal brand.
 You are in control of this 1 hour session and I'm there to help you\!&nbsp;

 ### Why?

-Because I freaking love sharing my passion for story-telling with people\!
+Because I absolutely love sharing my passion for story-telling with people\!
 And because over the past few years, I've learned that growing and developing your talents mainly happens in close contact with other creatives.
 You simply need a teachable spirit in order to keep growing.
 But also because there's so many people not able to travel to Amsterdam to attend my masterclasses.
-So let's get ready and fine-tune your story-telling skills to be ready when the world opens up again\!&nbsp;
+So let's get ready and make use of this lock-down to fine-tune your storytelling skills to be ready when the world opens up again\!&nbsp;

 ### Price?

 The price of a virtual mentorship session is EUR 250,- for a 1+ hour session.
 As soon as your time slot is approved, you will be send a payment link.
-This event is limited to 25 slots only, sold out = sold out.&nbsp;
+If you are able to come and visit my Amsterdam studio, you will receive 1 hour extra for free.
+So you get 2 hours for the rate of 1.
+Read more about these Amsterdam sessions [here](https://www.pieaerts.com/masterclass/personal-1-on-1-mentorship-session-in-amsterdam/).&nbsp;

 ### Who?